deeppavlov/dream/assistant_dists/template_template_prompted/README.md

 # What is Dream Prompted Distribution

-Dream Prompted distribution is an example of the prompt-based dialogue system which contains one prompt-based skill, in particular, prompt is a persona description.
+Template Prompted distribution is an example of the prompt-based dialogue system which contains one prompt-based skill, in particular, prompt is a persona description.

-Dream Prompted distribution contains the following skills:
+Template Prompted distribution contains the following skills:
 * Dummy Skill (`dummy_skill`) is a fallback skill (also it is a part of agent container, so no separate container required)
-* DFF Dream Persona Prompted Skill (`dff_template_template_prompted_skill`) is a skill created via DFF (Dialog Flow Framework) which generates a response to the current dialogue context taking into account the given prompt, i.g., bot's persona description.
+* DFF Template Prompted Skill (`dff_template_template_prompted_skill`) is a skill created via DFF (Dialog Flow Framework) which generates a response to the current dialogue context taking into account the given prompt, i.g., bot's persona description.

-### DFF Dream Persona Prompted Skill
+### DFF Template Prompted Skill

-The **DFF Dream Persona Prompted Skill** is a light-weight container sending requests to the generative service which utilizes a neural network for prompt-based generation.
+The **DFF Template Prompted Skill** is a light-weight container sending requests to the generative service which utilizes a neural network for prompt-based generation.
-DFF Dream Persona Prompted Skill accepts two main environmental variables:
+DFF Template Prompted Skill accepts two main environmental variables:
   * `PROMPT_FILE`  contains a path to a JSON file containing dictionary with prompt,
   * `GENERATIVE_SERVICE_URL` contains a URL of the generative service to be used.
   The service must utilize the same input-output format as Transformers-LM (`transformers_lm`).
+  * `GENERATIVE_SERVICE_CONFIG` contains a name of config file containing the generative service's parameters to be used.
+  * `GENERATIVE_TIMEOUT` contains a timeout in seconds for the generative service.
   * `N_UTTERANCES_CONTEXT` contains lengths of the considered context in terms of number of dialogue utterances.
+  * `ENVVARS_TO_SEND` \[optional\] contains names of environmental variables to be sent to generative service (for example, API keys for OpenAI).
+  These environmental variables can be specified only in case of development mode (not in production).
+  In production mode, the API keys are a part of the request.

-**Note!** DFF Dream Persona Prompted Skill utilizes a special universal template `skills/dff_template_prompted_skill` which do not require creation of the new skill's directory.
+**Note!** DFF Template Prompted Skill utilizes a special universal template `skills/dff_template_prompted_skill` which do not require creation of the new skill's directory.
 For your convenience, creating a new skill, you should utilize the same template folder but specify another prompt file, service port, and specify another container name.